Larry Hess CPA

 Independent contractors are businesses

-All businesses doing business in the state are required to register with the N.M.
-Taxation & Revenue Department and report their gross receipts (aka sales) in order to determine the amount of gross receipts tax (GRT) for which they are liable.
+All businesses doing business in New Mexico are required to register with the N.M.
+Taxation & Revenue Department and report their gross receipts (aka sales) in order to determine the amount of gross receipts tax or which they are liable.

 Once the registration process is complete the business will receive their Business Tax Identification Number (BTIN).
-This number is used to report gross receipts and NM income tax withheld from employees' wages.
+This number is required to report gross receipts and NM income tax withheld from employees' wages.

 Also read